-- 1. Remove the cover from the stand (1). - 2.
+- 1. Remove the cable cover from the monitor stand (1). - 2.
 Route any cables that you want to organize through the stand and connect them to the appropriate connectors on the rear of the monitor (2).

-3. Replace the cover on the stand (3).
+3. Replace the cable cover (3).